Residential Camp Deadline to Apply - April 30, 2024

 At the pond, you will be a Limnologist.
 Your job for the day will be to decide if the pond at Muskingum University is healthy.
 You will conduct several chemical tests plus collect, observe, and identify macro-invertebrates.
 You will analyze your data and draw your conclusions as to the health of the Muskingum University’s Pond.
 Looking at critters of the pond and researching, you will discover how they change and adapt over time.

 Each year, various women in the STEM field come to camp to present to the girls about their profession.
 Many women also bring along a STEM activity the girls can participate in, to learn more about what the professional woman does in her career.
-In 2023, the girls learned about giving back to the community, amphibians and reptiles, spiders, wolves, and women in the STEM field.
+In 2024, the girls learned about giving back to the community, Ohio rocks, turtles, foxes, arson investigation, and women in the STEM field.

 Girls gave back to our community by:

-The Ohio Canid Center brought a beautiful wolf, by the name of Lucian, and spoke to the girls about:
+The Ohio Canid Center brought a beautiful fox, by the name of Rigby, and spoke to the girls about:

 Powered by GoDaddy